SuperRonJon/JavaAsciiGenerator/README.md

 # Commands

--i = invert colors, brightest colored pixels have the densest characters rather than darkest
+-i, --invert = invert colors, brightest colored pixels have the densest characters rather than darkest

--s val = scaling factor, scales the image's height and width by val before converting to ascii.
+-s, --scaling VAL = scaling factor, scales the image's height and width by val before converting to ascii.
 Important for high resolution images.

--f = outputs to a file instead of to the console.
+-f, --to-file = outputs to a file instead of to the console.
 Output filename will be image.png.txt (image.png is whatever original image was named)

--b = removes bottom right border that sometimes occurs on certain image outputs.
+-b, --remove-border = removes bottom right border that sometimes occurs on certain image outputs.
 You'll know if you need it.

--h val = scaling factor for height individually.
+-h, --height VAL = scaling factor for height individually.
 If specified width must also be specified and both must be greater than 0.

--w val = scaling factor for width individually.
+-w, --width VAL = scaling factor for width individually.
 If specified height must also be specified and both must be greater than 0.

+--version = Prints version number

+--help = Prints help menu

 # Installation/Instructions